It’s a no-brainer that

 As an HR professional, you can be a powerful agent of change by walking the walk — and, well, talking the talk.
 In all professional communications, model inclusive language.
 Learn and use the preferred pronouns for employees in your company, and use “spouse” or “partner” rather than the gendered “husband” or “wife” to refer to someone’s spouse (especially if you don’t know their gender).
 Partner also works for non-married couples, too.

 As always, be very careful to avoid using harmful language.
-If you do,
+If you do, apologize correctly and do the work to ensure you won’t repeat the mistake.

-4. Encourage a culture of frequent 1-on-1 "Sync-Ups"
+4. Encourage a culture of frequent 1-on-1 "sync-ups"

-Sync-Ups aren’t just for providing in-the-moment feedback.
+1-on-1 sync-ups aren’t just for providing in-the-moment feedback.
 They’re also opportunities to build trust.
 And trust is key for the open dialogue that allows employees to honestly express their needs — or discuss challenges they may experience in your workplace (particularly those of a sensitive nature).

-continuous feedback culture, read up.
-It can work wonders for the
+If your organization doesn’t already have a continuous feedback culture, read up.
+It can work wonders for the employee experience.

 5. Create safe spaces